okanwyl/lecture-notes/README.txt

-notes on senior year lectures
+Notes on senior year lectures